 Take the missed dosage as soon as you recall it if you miss it.
 Skip the missed dosage and go on with your normal schedule if it is almost time for your next dose.
 Taking two doses back-to-back within 12 hours is not advised.

 How should Estrofem be stored?

-You can buy estrofem 2mg from online pharmacies and It is important to store at room temperature away from light and moisture.
+You can buy Estrofem 2mg from online pharmacies and It is important to store it at room temperature away from light and moisture.
 Keep the medication out of the reach of others and in a secure location.